 - Master of Business Administration

 - Master of Education

 - Master of Science in Nursing

 - Master of Science in Strategic Leadership

+- Doctor of Nursing Practice in Executive Leadership

 School of Arts and Sciences

 Welcome to the School of Arts and Sciences.
 The curriculum of the School of Arts and Sciences is the foundation upon which OKWU student educational experiences are built.
 Every student at OKWU, regardless of major, passes through the School of Arts and Sciences because most of the University's core curriculum is housed in this school.
 Skills in critical thinking, problem solving, and oral and written communication are developed, and instruction is provided in the liberal arts disciplines that are essential for intellectual development and personal growth: English and mathematics, the humanities, and the physical, biological, and behavioral sciences.